vfarcic/cncf-demo/manuscript/define-deploy-dev/README.md

 # Define and Deploy the App to Dev

 Our hero application is a container image, and has a home in a registry.
 Now they have eyes on a development environment.
 But in order to run in the environment, a lot of choices need to be made and documented.
 Like, a LOT of choices.
-Hero’s head is spinning!
+Hero's head is spinning!

 The act of specifying these choices can be referred to as *configuring* or *defining* the application.
 The majority of cloud native platforms and frameworks define their configurations via YAML files.
 It is best practice to define your application declaratively in a way that can be stored and versioned.